Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 That is still useful, but EMH is the bigger answer.
 It takes the same instinct and turns it into software: freeze the evidence, separate the viewpoints, make the reasoning inspectable, and generate application-specific material without losing the connection to the underlying work.

-The project started with a bigger ambition: replace first-line keyword screening with real resume understanding.
+The project started with a bigger ambition: make first-line keyword screening more evidence-aware.
 Building it made the limits clearer.
 Exhaustive AI screening can become expensive quickly.
 One-to-one comparison is where the system becomes practical, explainable, and immediately useful.

 If AI is going to be involved in hiring, confident answers are the least interesting part.